Fence Height Rules in the Philippines: What the National Building Code Actually Says

 A note on how this Dispatch is organized

 The NBCP and its IRR do not present fence rules in a single section or numbered list.
 They are scattered across different parts of the 2005 Revised IRR — Rule III, Rule VII, Rule VIII, and Rule X. The six rules in this Dispatch are Construction Pulis’s own summary, organized in a way that’s easier for homeowners to follow.
 The actual IRR text is included with each rule so you can verify the source yourself.
+As always, rules can vary by LGU and subdivision.

 Disclaimer: Kapwa Homeowner is not a licensed engineer, architect, or construction professional.
 The information shared on Construction Pulis is for educational purposes only and should not replace professional advice.
 Every construction project is unique, so always consult licensed professionals for your specific situation.